 - Custodian: Fortis Bank and other qualified institutional custodians.

-- Crypto storage: Held through institutional partners like Coinbase Custody, Fireblocks, and Fidelity Digital Assets.
+- Crypto storage: Held through institutional partners like Coinbase Custody and Fireblocks.

 - Insurance: Institutional partners provide commercial crime coverage.